junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ Try to rest more, but also get some exercise.

 ♦ Avoid poisons and chemicals.
 They can harm the developing baby.
-Do not work near pesticides, herbicides, or factory chemicals—and do not store food in their containers.
+Do not work near pesticides, herbicides, or factory chemicals, and do not store food in their containers.
 Try not to breathe fumes or powders from chemicals.

 # [248](#page-248)